Tnixc/shadcn-ui/README.md

 ## Usage

-1. Navigate to the `dist` folder in this repo
+1. Navigate to the `themes` folder of this repository.
-2. Go into the desired flavor
+2. Enter the directory of your desired flavor.
-3. Copy the contents of the desired accent
+3. Copy the contents of the desired accent.
-4. Paste the contents into globals.css or the file that you've configured.
+4. Paste the contents into `globals.css` or the file that you've configured.
 5. Make sure you've put it into `:root` or `.dark`, as it isn't included.

 ## 💝 Thanks to